Intilery/intilery.github.io/docs/apis/events.md

 You can use the `from` parameter to page through up to 10,000 results.

 You can use the `start` and `end` to pass in a datetime to restrict the result set.

+## Quickstart

+### Set up Access

+To access the events API, you will need you clientID, accountID and brandID, along with the authentication token.
+Get these from the API Keys section.

+The events API expects the authentication token to be supplied in the request headers.

 ### Access the event stream